- Mapper since:

 GPSLogger I use for recording GPX traces

-I always map ONLY what I’ve seen with my own eyes, except for some past map-roulette edits - it’s for me important that I can verify all data myself personally.
+I always map ONLY what I’ve seen with my own eyes, or otherwise have local knowledge, except for some past map-roulette edits, it’s for me important that I can verify all data myself personally.

-I never use a single source of information but always included is the concept of:”my own eyes for verification”
+I never use a single source of information, I usually use various sources to validate the information I map, but always included is the concept of:”my own eyes for verification”

 Note not all data, video, photos, notes I record I upload.
 Sometimes I just have the phone with the recorded data next to my desktop monitor and work by using both screens instead of uploading first - depends on my mood how I wish to edit at that moment.

-Additionally I may or may not do background research on the internet: - photos publicly shared by people on various platforms (the photo is copyrighted, not the physical reality on the ground visible on the photo!) - official FB pages of local establishments - FB-advisories and information shared by the local government of Baguio about the change of roads, parking areas, oneway or not, moving Public transportation stops, etc. - satellite imagery - there’s sometimes on some areas aerial imagery available, especially since this is a mountainous area even photos I can make from the roads can reveal a lot of data on lower areas and their alignment of houses, roads, etc. relative to each other which helps greatly to improve map alignments (if the proper angle and distance to the visible objects is considered of course) - sometimes I use information locals give me verbal, I ask a question and their feedback is then information I either can directly add to the map (like administrative boundary - or I use it in correlation with other information I record)
+Additionally I may or may not do background research on the internet: - photos publicly shared by people on various platforms (the photo is copyrighted, not the physical reality on the ground visible on the photo!) - official Facebook pages of local establishments I add under contact:facebook - Facebook advisories and information shared by the local government of Baguio about the change of roads, parking areas, one-way or not, moving Public transportation stops, etc. - satellite imagery Bing exclusively - there’s sometimes on some areas aerial imagery available, especially since this is a mountainous area even photos I can make from the roads can reveal a lot of data on lower areas and their alignment of houses, roads, etc. relative to each other which helps greatly to improve map alignments (if the proper angle and distance to the visible objects is considered of course) - sometimes I use information locals give me verbal, I ask a question and their feedback is then information I either can directly add to the map

 I NEVER use data from other maps!